 Gymshark is a great example of a company that uses teaser campaigns.
 They never run a sales campaign without hyping it up beforehand.
 While you might not have the resources to run a teaser campaign like Gymshark (which sponsors dozens of influencers on Instagram and YouTube) you can still tease your holiday sales events!

 Check out what Obvi did below.

 They ran a popup campaign the week before Black Friday.
-The goal was to collect phone numbers from visitors so that they could alert them on their phones as soon as the Black Friday campaign launched.
+The goal was to collect phone numbers from visitors so that they could alert them on their phones as soon as the Black Friday deals were live.